 By merely using your air conditioning or heater on your car, you can subject your windshield to a sudden increase or decrease in temperature.

-When the high temperature hits the windshield, the windshield will contract, putting stress on your already damaged windshield; when you turn the air conditioning on the highest setting, you can cool the windshield rapidly, causing it to contract, this drastic temperature change will cause a dramatic movement on the windshield which can make cracks spread even further.
+When the high temperature hits the windshield, the windshield will contract, putting stress on your already damaged windshield; when you turn the air conditioning on to the highest setting, you can cool the windshield rapidly, causing it to contract; this drastic temperature change will cause a dramatic movement on the windshield which can make cracks spread even further.

 The best way to avoid further damage to your windshield is not to use your heater, defroster, or air conditioner while waiting for repair or replacement.
 Another way is to use those devices in a minimum setting.

 1.2 Removing Snow